-Sye Raa Trailer To Release At 5:31 PM On Konidela Production Company YouTube Channel!
+Sye Raa Narasimha Reddy's Trailer Is Out!

 Before the arrival of Sye Raa Narasimha Reddy, the film, the makers of the Chiranjeevi starrer are set to stun one and all with a very special trailer of the movie.
-Reportedly, team Sye Raa will be unveiling the first official trailer of the movie at 5:31 PM, this evening.
-According to reports, Sye Raa's trailer will be released through the official YouTube channel of Konidela Production Company.
+Team Sye Raa Narasimha Reddy has come up with the first official trailer of the movie and it has been released through the official YouTube channel of Konidela Production Company.
+The trailer hit the online circuits at 5:31 PM.

 Earlier, the makers of Sye Raa had released two teasers within one year and they gave us a glimpse into the magnificent movie that Sye Raa has turned out to be.
 Now, the trailer of the movie will give a broader picture about this highly awaited movie that is set to take over the big screens across the globe on October 2, 2019.